mlc-mlapis/docs/src/documentation/services/static-servers/nginx.md

 * And as the second exception, ==**`don't modify`**== **storage log paths** at the point marked <span style="background-color: #8000ff; color: white">&nbsp;[**4**]&nbsp;</span> for the **access_log** and the **error_log**.
 The chosen facility ==`local1`== is related to the mechanism of showing [runtime logs](#logging) in the Zerops GUI.

-* The configuration syntax is validated on saving with `nginx -t` command.
+* The configuration syntax is validated upon saving with `nginx -t` command.

 #### Nginx config tips for SPA applications

-1. A static server should probably return always `index.html` as a response for any request that asks for a non-existed file or resource.
+1. A static server should always probably return `index.html` as the response for any request that asks for a non-existant file or resource.
 The `location` section for the root can be used as the following code:

 ```bash
 location / {